lzell/AIProxySwift/README.md

    inspiration.
 Find the schema format that you should conform to using replicate's web dashboard and tapping through `Your Model > API > Schema > Input Schema`

 2. Generate the Decodable representation of your output schema.
+The output schema is defined on replicate's site at `Your Model > API > Schema > Output Schema`.
 For simple cases, a typealias will do (for example, if the output schema is just a string or an array of strings).
 Look at `ReplicateFluxOutputSchema.swift` for inspiration.
 If you need help doing this, please reach out.